 If you want to know exactly where this famous island paradise is, its located off the coast of Queensland, on the eastern side of Australia.

-It is a massive sand island and the largest in the world at a whopping 120 kilometers long and up to 22 km wide with a land size of approx 1840 square km.
+It is a massive sand island and the largest in the world at a whopping 120 kilometres long and up to 22 km wide with a land size of approx 1840 square km.

 In fact it is estimated that over 10,000 ha within the island is rainforest.
 But that is only one of the many reasons that Fraser Island is of world heritage significance.
 The island is famous for its beautiful beaches, perched lakes, rainforest, and wildlife.